 We have designed a rigorous application process for service-learning abroad to ensure that chosen students are vested in the entire Global to Local program, including travel in the summer, as well as project leadership during the school year.
 In making our selections, we will seek students who are civic-minded, team-oriented, and motivated.
 The application will include opportunities for students to discuss previous volunteer work and the impact those experiences have had on them as learners and community members.
 Through narrative responses, students will showcase their leadership skills, such as dedication, empathy, confidence, and adaptability, as well as their professional skills, including accountability and communication.
-Qualifying students will be reviewed by a selection board comprised of Excelsior and IBM staff and members representing our community partners.
+Qualifying students will be reviewed by a selection board comprised of NFA P-TECH and IBM staff and members representing our community partners.
 This rigorous application process will help us ensure the success of both the volunteer experience abroad and the Impact Projects the following year.

 Student Documentation and Reflection

 Whenever possible, student data in various forms will be used to inform decisions and measure progress.
 Throughout both the global volunteer experience and the Community Impact Projects, students will be required to reflect on their growth and learning through a variety of modes.